 When and where is the Commencement Ball?

 The ball, open to all seniors and their guests, will begin at 9 p.m.
-Saturday on Dana Lawn.
+Saturday on the Colby Green.
 A live band will perform until midnight.

 What is there to do around Waterville?

 Waterville is home to 15,000 residents and boasts a downtown district that features a municipal auditorium (the Waterville Opera House), Railroad Square Cinema, one of America’s great independent cinemas (three screens), and many locally owned businesses.
 Visitors will also find a half-dozen hotels, two hospitals, a multiplex movie theater, and nationally recognized businesses—Starbucks, Home Depot, and others—within city limits.

 How can I get professional photos of a graduating student?

 The College contracts with Lifetouch National School Studios to take photographs of seniors as they receive their diplomas.
 Please visit events.lifetouch.com and enter your information to be contacted when photos are ready.

 Private drones are not allowed on the Colby campus.

 Residence Hall Closure Information